CharlieGreenman/static-site-in-angular/README.md

 2. There will be a standard for what html classes will look like.
 3. Use `Strapi` for the headless CMS, and it's api.
 4. After curl process, `posts` folder, with number 1, until x will populate posts folder.
 4a.
-Only part of api needed for blog landing page in this process, is id's, title of blog, img's.
-Img's put in asset folder for angular app.
-Knows which one, using parent module.
+Only part of api needed for blog landing page in this process, is id's, title of blog, and url for images.
 4b.
+Assumption is that at this time, images are going to be hosted already on a server.
+4c.
+For actual blog page, will simply have html.
+Should just need content for blog, and images, being hosted, should already be there already.

+===Considerations at this time===